nelhage/blog.nelhage.com/content/post/property-testing-is-fuzzing.md

 [written about it](http://hypothesis.works/articles/what-is-property-based-testing/),
 as well as adopted many ideas from the fuzzing world into the tool.

+And in fact, since I first wrote this post, the Hypothesis authors have [launched HypoFuzz](https://hypofuzz.com/) -- in small part inspired by my posts -- to try to better support more diverse workflows with Hypothesis, including ones like the flows discussed in this post.
+I'm really excited to see what I already thought of as the best-in-breed property-based testing tool getting even more sophisticated.

 If you maintain a Python codebase, you should probably be using Hypothesis.
 If you don't, you should probably understand Hypothesis, so you can crib its best ideas for yourself.

 [proptesting]: http://blog.jessitron.com/2013/04/property-based-testing-what-is-it.html